jbrook/docs/content/docs/web-interface/application-settings.md

 #### Delete application

 *“Danger, Will Robinson!”* Here you can choose to delete your application and all its settings.
+Clicking this button will delete your application, all its pipeline executions, environment variables and settings.
+There is no recovering from this.